odinuv/web/en/apv/walkthrough/templates-layout/index.md

 a better organized shared HTML code between various pages of your web application.
 By reducing repetition, they save you time, reduce number of errors and lead to a consistent page look & feel.

-On the other hand, you probably noticed, that now your application contains much more files (and it may be difficult to be oriented in them) and that the pages are not any more self-contained -- i.e. they become only snippets of the HTML code.
+On the other hand, you have probably noticed that now your application contains much more files (and it may be difficult to be oriented in them) and that the pages are not any more self-contained -- i.e. they become only snippets of the HTML code.
 This requires a bit of training and getting used to, because now the application code is slightly more abstract than it was at the beginning.